 Traffic should begin flowing along Seven Bridges Road by mid-February, according to Little Silver Mayor Robert Neff, Jr.

-We asked the mayor last week if he could give us an update on the bridge replacement project, which has been the source of traffic snarls throughout town, and he got the lowdown from the county engineers overseeing the project that work remains on schedule.
+We asked the mayor last week if he could give us an update on the which has been the source of traffic snarls throughout town, and he got the lowdown from the county engineers overseeing the project that work remains on schedule.

 Neff said that according to County Engineer Joseph Ettore and Asst.
 County Engineer Dennis Walsh, "the road willl reopen to traffic during the first or second week of February 2013."